umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Umbraco-Forms-on-Cloud/index.md

 5. Remove all existing `data\revision\forms-form__*.uda` files, so it's not possible to accidentally revert back to this state (removing `UDA` files won't remove the actual form on deploy)
 6. Push the change back to the Cloud environment
    * If you have more than 1 Cloud environment, make sure to deploy the change through to all of them
-7. You are now able to queue your forms for transfer between the Cloud environments, just like content and media
+7. You are now able to queue your forms for transfer between the Cloud environments, like content and media

 :::tip
 Do you want to test this new setting you've configured?